 Read More: How to Get Rid of Soreness in My Thighs

 Rest the inner thigh and do not engage in any activity that will cause it further harm.
 Pain should be used as an indicator—if the inner thigh area hurts at all when you run or push off on your feet, then it needs more rest.
 Healing durations vary from person to person and also depend on the depth of the injury.

 Ice the Painful Muscles

-Ice your inner thigh.
-Use a reusable ice pack or place ice cubes in a plastic bag; wrap a towel around the ice pack and place it on your inner thigh, with the towel touching your skin rather than the ice.
+Use a reusable ice pack or place ice cubes in a plastic bag, wrap a towel around the ice pack and place it on your inner thigh.
+Make sure it's the towel that touches your skin rather than the ice.
 Keep the ice on the affected area for 20 to 30 minutes.
 Repeat the process every three to four hours for several days.

 Take anti-inflammatory medications to help with both the pain and the swelling.
 Reducing the swelling can allow more blood to flow to the area, which is necessary for healing.
 Anti-inflammatory medications, such as ibuprofen, are available over the counter; however, consult a physician before using.